by Albert S. Rossi

 Dr. Albert Rossi teaches courses in pastoral theology at Saint Vladimir's Seminary.
 He is a member of the Commission on Contemporary Social and Moral Issues of the Standing Conference of Canonical Orthodox Bishops in the Americas (SCOBA).
 He has written numerous articles on psychology and religion.
 He is the author Can I Make a Difference: Christian Family Life Today?
 (Paulist Press).
 After teaching at Pace University for 24 years, he retired as Associate Professor of Psychology.
 He is a licensed clinical psychologist in the state of New York.
 This is a slightly abbreviated version of the lecture he presented at the Orthodox Peace Fellowship national conference at St. Tikhon's Monastery in South Canaan, Pennsylvania, last summer.
 The full text is on the OPF web site.

-from the Winter 2004/Theophany issue of In Communion, the quarterly journal of the Orthodox Peace Fellowship
+from the Winter 2004/Theophany issue of In Communion, the yearly journal of the Orthodox Peace Fellowship

 The text is copyrighted by the author and should not be published or reproduced on another web site without the author's written permission.